-The following table provides information as of December 31, 2022 about the Company's common shares that may be issued upon exercise of options, warrants and rights granted, and shares remaining available for issuance, under all of the Company's existing equity compensation plans, including the 2015 Omnibus Incentive Plan and the 2016 Non-Employee Directors' Compensation Plan.
+The following table provides information as of December 31, 2023 about the Company's common shares that may be issued upon exercise of options, warrants and rights granted, and shares remaining available for issuance, under all of the Company's existing equity compensation plans, including the 2015 Omnibus Incentive Plan and the 2016 Non-Employee Directors' Compensation Plan.

-Plan Category Number of securities to be issued upon exercise of outstanding options warrants and rights Weighted av exercise pri outstanding o warrants and ice of options Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by shareholders \$ -0- 696,149(1) Equity compensation plans not approved by shareholders - n/a - Total - \$ -0- 696,149
+Plan Category Number of securities to be issued uon exercise of outstanding options warrants and rights exercis outstand ed average se price of ling options s and rights Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by shareholders - \$ - 574,708(1) Equity compensation plans not approved by shareholders n/a - Total - \$ - 574,708

-(1) This amount reflects that an aggregate of 665,899 shares were reserved for issuance under the 2015 Omnibus Incentive Plan pursuant to performance share awards outstanding at December 31, 2022, which amount, for purposes of this table, assumes the maximum amount of shares will be earned under such awards, even though the actual payout under such awards may be less than maximum.
+(1) This amount reflects that an aggregate of 560,208 shares were reserved for issuance under the 2015 Omnibus Incentive Plan pursuant to performance share awards outstanding at December 31, 2023, which amount, for purposes of this table, assumes the maximum amount of shares will be earned under such awards, even though the actual payout under such awards may be less than maximum.